yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     <i>
     ```

-7. Locate the EXPOSE line shown below, and add a line above it that sets the default value for the environment variable as shown in the screenshot
+7. Locate the EXPOSE line shown below, and add a line above it that sets the default value for the environment variable as shown in the screenshot.

     ```Dockerfile
     ENV CONTENT_API_URL http://localhost:3001